Salmon, Cedar, Canoe: Stewards of the Ecosystem

 NOTE: For the current school year, these trips are operating through a partnership with North Thurston Public Schools 4th grade classes.
-We look forward to increasing our capacity for these trips in the future!

-The 4th grade NTPS Field Trips, Salmon, Cedar, Canoe: Stewards of the Ecosystem, takes place in the early spring at sxʷ daʔ dəb (pronounced sok-dah-dub). sxʷ daʔ dəb means “a place to gather your spirit powers” and is one of the many ancestral villages of the Nisqually Tribe or sq̓ʷaliʔabš (squally-absh) named for the village that use to stand on these lands.
+The 4th grade NTPS Field Trips, Salmon, Cedar, Canoe: Stewards of the Ecosystem, takes place in the early spring at sxʷ daʔ dəb (pronounced swh-dah-dub). sxʷ daʔ dəb means “a place to gather your spirit powers” and is one of the many ancestral villages of the Nisqually Tribe or sq̓ʷaliʔabš (squally-absh) named for the village that use to stand on these lands.
 It is now home to the Culture Center and community garden, which grows dozens of native plants to be used by the Tribe for food and medicine and produces thousands of pounds of fresh produce for the community.
 The Nisqually Tribe has stewarded these lands since Time Immemorial and continue to pave the way for environmental conservation.

 Salmon: Smell Your Way Home Game